-To date, the USWNT has made the podium at five of the six women's Olympic tournaments, bringing home a total of four gold medals and one silver.
-In 1996, they won the first-ever Olympic gold for women's soccer, defeating China, 2-1, on their home turf in Atlanta.
+To date, the USWNT have made the podium at six of the seven Olympic soccer tournaments, bringing home a total of four gold medals, one silver, and now one bronze.
+In 1996, they won the first-ever Olympic gold for women's soccer, defeating China 2-1 on their home turf in Atlanta.
 Four years later, they picked up a silver medal in Sydney, Australia, after falling to Norway in the final.
 After that, the team went on a winning streak, collecting gold medals in three consecutive Olympic Games.
 They defeated Brazil in 2004 and 2008 and Japan in 2012.

 The 2016 Olympics in Rio, however, were not so kind to the American women.
 For the first time at any major international tournament, the USWNT did not even make it to the semifinals.
 Instead, they were eliminated in the quarterfinals during a penalty shoot-out with Sweden, the eventual silver medalists.
 It was a stunning loss, but the team quickly reclaimed the spotlight, clinching their fourth World Cup in 2019.